zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

 **lisa_cl_secter**: Results from the LISA analysis identifying the type of cluster each community belongs to.
 Communities in High-  High clusters have higher than average access to hospitals, communities in Low-Low clusters have lower than average access to       hospitals.

-**lisa_p_secter**: This is the probability that the observed LISA statistic could occur by chance under the null hypothesis of spatial randomness.
+**lisa_p_secter**: This represents the probability of observing a local spatial autocorrelation as strong as, or stronger than, the one observed, under the null hypothesis of spatial randomness.

 These source data are used in ArcGIS to map the number of accessible hospitals for each community in Malawi (Fig. 2b), and to plot the LISA cluster map (Fig. 2c).